Bread - Image Processing¶

-• 5 images at the very beginning of the baking (indexes 1 to 5), and 5 images at the very end of the baking (indexes 6 to 10).
+The 5 first images are from the very beginning of the baking (dough state, indexes 1 to 5).
+The last 5 images are from the very end of the baking process (indexes 6 to 10).

 import numpy as np